-Student Projects in Spirituality, Mission, and Service
+Student Internships in Spirituality, Mission, and Service

 Each year, the Campus Christian Center helps to support several special student internships in various forms of Christian ministry and service.
 The Center provides partial support for student proposals with funds that friends of the College have donated and designated for specific kinds of programs or activities in and through the Campus Christian Center.
 These student internships may take the form of traditional Christian missionary work in either domestic or international contexts.
 Many of these internships in ministry and service, however, occur in settings that promote Christian values or values shared with Christian communities, but which involve working in a variety of ways that will improve the quality of life and conditions that contribute toward various forms of social justice.
 The Center supports student internships in Christian ministry and service that occur primarily during the summer months.

 The Campus Christian Center coordinates its application process for internships in Christian ministry and service with other departments on campus that have responsibility for academic internships, such as independent or team-initiated studies that occur during short-term or internships that occur in international contexts and require students to work through the International Center.